 The non-digestible polysaccharides in Chaga mushrooms also function as a prebiotic, nourishing the good bacteria in your gut so they can flourish.Gaia Herbs

-Moreover, the compounds present in Chaga can interfere with Heliobacterium pylori which is a bacteria causing stomach ulcers which if unchecked can lead to stomach cancers.
+Moreover, the compounds present in Chaga can interfere with Heliobacterium pylori which is a bacteria causing stomach ulcers that if unchecked can lead to stomach cancers.

 - cancer prevention and cancer adjuvant therapy